Updated: Mar 25

-First of all, the reality is that these occasions are about something else than food.
+First of all, the reality is that these social occasions are about something else than food.
 The important thing is being together with your family and friends.
 If you keep this in mind, you will find it easier to handle these situations.

 When you are invited for lunch or dinner, there are different scenarios we have to look at.